mhoffrog/onedev-manual/pages/5min-tutorial.md

 A Five Minutes Tutorial
 ---

 This tutorial helps you trying out OneDev on your local development machine.
-Follow [this procedure](deploy-into-k8s.md) if you want to deploy OneDev to a Kubernetes cluster
+Follow [this procedure](deploy-into-k8s.md) to see how easy it is to set up a build farm by deploying OneDev to a Kubernetes cluster

 1. Run below command on Linux or Mac OS X to start OneDev in docker mode: